AlexMacD6/ConsignCrew/pr-templates/photo-gallery-feature.md

 6. Verify photos appear in the "Available" tab
 7. Verify photo count badges update correctly

-### Test Photo Selection
+### Test Photo Selection (CRITICAL - Bug Fix Test)
-1. In the Photo Gallery modal, click photos to select them
+1. In the Photo Gallery modal, select 4 photos
-2. Verify selection checkmark appears on selected photos
-3. Click "Use Selected Photos" button
+2. Click "Use Selected Photos" button
+3. **Verify modal closes and you see a GREEN "Photos from Gallery" interface (not the blue Bulk Upload interface)**
-4. Verify modal closes and selected photos appear in the bulk upload grid
+4. Verify selected photos appear in the gallery photos grid
-5. Verify photos are categorized by position (Hero, Back, Proof, Additional)
+5. **Verify photos show Hero, Back, Proof, and Additional labels**
-6. Verify drag-and-drop reordering works on selected photos
+6. **Verify the "Use 4 Photos & Generate Form" button is immediately visible**
+7. **Verify helpful text below button: "These photos are already uploaded and won't be re-uploaded"**
+8. **Verify "Change Photos" button is available to reopen gallery**
+9. Click "Use 4 Photos & Generate Form" button
+10. **Verify the button processes without errors**
+11. **Verify you progress to Step 3 (AI Form Generation)**
+12. **Verify AI form generation completes successfully**
+13. Verify photos display correctly in the form

 ### Test Filtering
 1. Open Photo Gallery modal